What is Navy Hill?

 The Navy Hill neighborhood was named as a tribute to naval victories during the War of 1812.
 By the early 1900s, it had become a thriving African American community.
 Navy Hill School was the first Richmond public school to employ black teachers, and Maggie L. Walker was among its many graduates.

-In the 1950s, major construction, starting with Interstate 95 and, later, development of the Richmond Coliseum, tore the neighborhood apart.
-The construction secured a place for Richmond on America’s major East Coast highway, but the price was high and, to many, life changing.
-One of America’s historic African American communities was altered beyond recognition.
+Major construction tore the neighborhood apart.
+It started in the 1950s, with construction of Interstate 95, and continued through the 1970s, when the Richmond Coliseum and conference center were built.
+While that construction secured a place for Richmond on America’s major East Coast highway, the price was high, and one of America’s historic African American communities was altered beyond recognition.

-All Richmonders can find inspiration on the Navy Hill marker located at Fourth and Jackson Streets:
+These words are inscribed on the Navy Hill marker at Fourth and Jackson Streets:

 “Love and memories never die as days roll on and years pass by.
 Deep in our hearts memories are kept of the ones we loved and shall never forget.”